Engineering Dissipative Quasicrystals: The Lyapunov exponent

 \section{The Lyapunov exponent}

 In the second case of the main text, we have $H_{\text{eff}}=H_2-i(V+2\gamma)$, hence

 where we have used $X=ih^*_{\text{eff}}$.
 We take the initial state of the system $c^\dagger_{N/2}|0\rangle$, so formally one has $G(0)=|\frac{N}{2}\rangle\langle \frac{N}{2}|$.
 It follows that $G(t)=e^{-2(V+2\gamma)t}(e^{-iH_2t}|\frac{N}{2}\rangle\langle \frac{N}{2}| e^{H_2^\dagger t})^*$.
-In the non-Hermitian Hamiltonian, the Lyapunov exponent is defined as $\lambda'(v)=\displaystyle{\lim_{t\to \infty}}\frac{1}{t}\log|\psi_{x=vt}(t)|$, where $v$ is the drift velocity~\cite{stefano3} and $\psi_x$ is the support of the time-evolved wavefunction on site $x$.
+In the non-Hermitian Hamiltonian, the Lyapunov exponent is defined as $\lambda'(v)=\displaystyle{\lim_{t\to \infty}}\frac{1}{t}\log|\psi_{x=vt}(t)|$, where $v$ is the drift velocity~\cite{stefano} and $\psi_x$ is the support of the time-evolved wavefunction on site $x$.
 The Lyapunov exponent of the open-system $\lambda(v)$ is related to that of the non-Hermitian Hamiltonian, through $\lambda(v)=\displaystyle{\lim_{t\to \infty}}\frac{1}{t}\log|G_{x=vt,x=vt}(t)|= -2(V+2\gamma)+2\lambda'(v)$.
 Thus the peak in $\lambda(v)$ is consistent with that of $\lambda'(v)$, both reflect the speed of wavefront in the chiral damping of an open system.

 On the other hand, for the case with $V=0$, the dispersion in the quasimomentum $k$ space is $E(k)=2t_1 \cos k-i2\gamma \sin k$.
 The eigenvalue with the largest imaginary component is taken at $k_0=-\pi/2$.
-Following Ref.~\cite{stefano3}, the dominant drift velocity, where the Lyapunov exponent peaks, is given by $v_m=\frac{d}{dk}\text{Re}E(k)\Big|_{k=k_0}=2t_1$.
+Following Ref.~\cite{stefano}, the dominant drift velocity, where the Lyapunov exponent peaks, is given by $v_m=\frac{d}{dk}\text{Re}E(k)\Big|_{k=k_0}=2t_1$.
 This is consistent with the numerical results in Fig.~3(d) of the main text.
 By contrast, in the presence of quasiperiodicity (under finite $V$), $k$ is no longer a good quantum number.
-The dominant $v_m$ becomes smaller, but is qualitatively consistent with the speed of wavefronts in chiral damping (see gray curves in Fig.~3(d)).
+The dominant $v_m$ becomes smaller, but is consistent with the speed of wavefronts in chiral damping, averaged over different phases of the quasiperiodic disorder (see gray curves in Fig.~3(d)).

 \end{widetext}